 When hydraulic technology specialist Kawasaki Precision Machinery wanted to speed up one of its drilling processes, it only needed to spend a few minutes designing a tailor-made tool from Sandvik Coromant.
-The result was a customized drill that reduced one cycle time by more than 10 percent, saving the Plymouth, England-based company thousands of pounds a year on just one of its products.
-It was all thanks to a few clicks of the mouse on Sandvik Coromant’s Tailor-Made Web, which lets customers quickly create and order customized tools that perfectly fit their needs.
+The result was a customized drill that reduced one cycle time by more than 10 percent, saving the Plymouth, England-based company thousands of dollars a year on just one of its products.
+It was all thanks to a few clicks of the mouse on Sandvik Coromant’s Tailor-Made Web, which allows customers to quickly create and order customized tools that perfectly fit their needs.

 “Sandvik Coromant’s tailor-made solution has led to big time savings at our plant,” says Kane Ewings, the Kawasaki production engineer who helped design the drill.
 “It also sped up the tool design process by putting the control back in our own hands.
-Now we’re looking into how we can use tailor-made tools in ways that could be enrolled in many places across our plant.”
+Now we’re looking into how we can use tailor-made tools in ways that could be implemented in many places across our plant.”

-At its factory in Plymouth, on Britain’s south-west coast, Kawasaki Precision Machinery creates world-class pumps, motors and valves that are used across the maritime industry and other sectors.
+At its factory in Plymouth, on Britain’s southwest coast, Kawasaki Precision Machinery creates world-class pumps, motors and valves that are used throughout the maritime industry and other sectors.
 The company has been a Sandvik Coromant customer for more than 20 years and uses Sandvik Coromant tools for drilling, milling, turning and boring.
 However, it wanted a better way to drill holes for the bolts in one of its cast-iron Staffa motor cases.
 Kawasaki was using two separate drill bits – one for the hole itself and one for the countersink – because the standardized-solution step drill wasn’t suitable for both jobs.

 With 35 holes to drill in each motor case, it was a time-consuming process.
 For each case, a machine would first have to drill the holes with one bit; then the tool was changed and the process was repeated for the countersinks.
 So Ewings sat down with Graham Paterson, a Sandvik Coromant sales engineer, to find a better solution.